| | | | |

 • Berry mix: Swap some of the strawberries with sliced blueberries, raspberries, or blackberries for a colorful blend.

-• Herbal twist: Add a few torn mint or basil leaves for an extra layer of freshness.
+• Herbal twist: Add a few pieces of mint or basil leaves for an extra layer of freshness.

 • Spiced version: A pinch of ground cardamom or cinnamon gives the berries a cozy warmth.